RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/evaluation/marker_base.md

   conversion of this marker
 - `negated` - whether this marker should be negated (i.e. a negated marker applies if and only if the non-negated marker does not apply)
+- `description` - an optional description of the marker.
+It is not used internally but can be used to document the marker.

 **Raises**: